stonepros/stone/doc/stoneadm/install.rst

 The ``cephadm`` command can

 #. bootstrap a new cluster
-#. launch a containerized shell with a working Ceph CLI
+#. launch a containerized shell with a working Stone CLI
-#. aid in debugging containerized Ceph daemons
+#. aid in debugging containerized Stone daemons

 There are two ways to install ``cephadm``: